pyth-network/pyth-gitbook/consumers/solana.md

 ## Price Feeds

 All the price feeds available on Solana are listed on the [pyth.network website](https://pyth.network/markets/).
 To consume a price feed, you need to look up the price feed ID for the symbol you're interested in.
-For Solana, this corresponds to the price account for that symbol.
+On Solana, this corresponds to the price account for that symbol.

 As an example, to find the price feed ID for BTC/USD in Devnet: